Ventricular Tachycardia (VT)

 Treatment will depend on your symptoms.
 No treatment may be needed if:

-If you do have symptoms, your healthcare provider might prescribe medicine (a beta
+If you do have symptoms, your healthcare provider might prescribe medicine (a beta-blocker

-For VT that is long-term (chronic) or life-threatening, an implantable cardiac defibrillator
+For VT that is sustained or life-threatening, an implantable cardiac defibrillator

 Some VT may be treated with catheter ablation.
 This procedure uses radiofrequency